FAQ - COVID Response

 check your RSO reservation to ensure that the place you’ve reserved will accommodate

 your membership, if you decide to continue meeting in person this fall.
-If you decide
+When making

 Event Participation Tracking: